Eyewitness account

 US EMBASSY

-A few blocks out, we were at the Embassy where just two days before my friend and I were in line for a Visa application.
-Yet the situation turned completely chaotic.
-Surrounding streets might observe curfew but not there.
+A few blocks out, we were at the Embassy where two days before my friend and I were in line for a Visa application (the adults of my family, per superior instructions, stay put instead of being out there, in line to exacerbate city-wide panic).
+Yet the atmosphere turned completely chaotic anyway.

 We spotted a familiar face: my second uncle, a chauffeur for some agency.
-He was backing out to get runway distance before scaling over people – just like Burt Reynolds in The Longest Yard.
-After his disappearance behind the 14-foot wall, our hope was dashed.
+Like Burt Reynolds in The Longest Yard, he backed out far enough for imaginary runway before scaling over people.
+His successful disappearance behind the 14-foot wall dashed our hope.
 Not with 4 kids, a 60-years-old Mom and meager luggage.

-Luggage included mere photocopies of an USAID form letter showing US Embassy logo & letterhead: “Any help that can be rendered to …. the bearer of this letter, will be appreciated” signed by Robert B. Brougham, Acting Training Officer, USAID with my name scribbled in – last of nine.
+Not that our luggage counted for anything.
+Just mere photocopies of an USAID form letter showing US Embassy logo & letterhead: “Any help that can be rendered to …. the bearer of this letter, will be appreciated” signed by Robert B. Brougham, Acting Training Officer, USAID with my name scribbled in – last of nine.
+What could we pack and choose to bring in under two minutes.

 Reality hit us like a brick.
 Cold-sweated!

 Turned around?
-Not with barbed wires and checkpoints mushroomed by the hour.
-Rumors of some down-river options did not help.
-Per Tiziano Terzani, Hwy 4 was blocked, while at Hwy 1 Newport Bridge saw hot battle resulting in burnt tank like scenes in A Bridge Too Far.
-The extra fuel from friend was just my wishful thinking.
+Not with barbed wires and checkpoints mushroomed behind by the hour.
+Rumors of some down-river option did not help.
+Per Tiziano Terzani, Hwy 4 was at that time blocked, while Hwy-1 Newport Bridge saw hot battle with burnt tank like a scene from A Bridge Too Far.
+Obtaining extra fuel from friend was just wishful thinking.

 Growing up sheltered and buffered from the front, I was boxed in.
 The Mekong?
 A mystery.
-With no power and no connection, we were deflated and besieged.
+With no power nor connection, we were deflated and besieged.
 The whole city was.

-Years of fighting and endless propaganda (farewell address by Thieu and subsequent tearful resignation by President Huong, not to mention 4-O-clock follies the Press detested) reduced to worthless currency and credentials.
-We even lugged a bi-lingual Larousse along (whose hard-cover concealed a one-hundred-dollar bill my brother-in-law carefully slipped in).
+Years of fighting and endless propaganda (farewell address by Thieu and subsequent tearful resignation by President Huong, Five-O-clock Follies the US press detested) reduced to our worthless currency and credentials.
+Our bi-lingual Larousse concealed a one-hundred-dollar bill my brother-in-law carefully concealed under its flap).

-Dazed and dispirited, we leaned against the wall to rest while across the street, all adrenalines.
+Dazed and dispirited, we leaned against the wall.
+Across the street, adrenalines.
 Waves after waves of sweat-slickered shirts kept at it.
-Mad-Max in 105% heat!
+Mad-Max attack by attrition in 105% heat!

-The lit was finally blown.
-The irony of ” dreaming of a White Christmas…and children listened” over the radio when Operation Frequent Wind started was salt on bloody injury.
+” I’m dreaming of a White Christmas…and children listened” over the radio at the time Operation Frequent Wind got underway was salt on bloody injury.

-At 3PM a groundskeeper of the Embassy tied a long rope to secure his 30 relatives for hush hush entry into the rear gate.
-Quite a tough call for on-post Marine sentry.
-His colleagues meanwhile were locked inside a enclosed building to burn a million dollars’ worth of cash.
+At 3PM, per one report, one of the Embassy’s groundkeepers tied a long rope around his 30 relatives for a hush hush entry to the rear gate.
+Quite a tough call for on-post Marine sentry among whose duties was to burn a million dollars’ worth of cash.

 Suddenly echoed an ear-deafening screeching noise.
 An oil-dry manual 10′ shifter.
 An inexperienced bus driver who could not tell which of the three clutches?
 The likes of my chauffeur-uncle (who had walked out of his job).

 As it turned out, at-risk passengers had assembled at 13 safehouses.
 Those buses, already full, were rounding the corner heading toward tourist district.
-An Embassy’s hasty plan B route to replace airlift.
+An Embassy’s hasty plan B then since airlift was no longer an option.

 Lately, I met a Special Forces translator.
 He was abandoned only to make it to Hong Kong years later.
 Apparently, he missed his Rendez-vous (short notice and shortage of drivers – themselves left the job).